hawk-s/A_Econometrics_Project_ZS24/README.md

-# 🌟 A_Econometrics_Project_ZS24 🌟
+# A_Econometrics_Project_ZS24

-Welcome to our repository for the **Pokémon Cards x Financial Markets Investments** project, presented for the Advanced Econometrics course at IES, Charles University.
-This adventurous journey through data is brought to you by Jan Hrušák and Jakub Michalski. 📊✨
+Welcome to our repository for the **Pokémon Cards x Financial Markets Investments** project, part of the Advanced Econometrics course at IES, Charles University.
+This project is the collaborative effort of Jan Hrušák and Jakub Michalski, aiming to blend the intriguing world of Pokémon card trading with the rigorous analysis of financial markets.

-## 🚀 Scraping and Data Retrieval
+## Scraping and Data Retrieval

-Inside the `scraping/fctions` directory, you'll find all the necessary magic spells (functions) along with our main wizard's book, the Python Jupyter Notebook `A_scraper.ipynb`, focused on conjuring (web-scraping) Pokémon cards prices from the vast internet. 🌐
+In the `scraping/fctions` directory, you'll find the tools needed for the initial phase of our expedition: gathering data.
+The main instrument of our data collection, a Python Jupyter Notebook titled `A_scraper.ipynb`, is dedicated to the meticulous task of scraping Pokémon card prices from the web.

-Ensure you're connected to the world's mana (a stable internet connection) before running the cells in the Jupyter Notebook.
-After gathering all data into the `sets` cauldron, proceed with `A2_data_processing.ipynb` to brew two raw `.xlsx` potions:
+A stable internet connection is your ally in this endeavor.
+Upon successfully running the notebook, the data collected will be stored in the `sets` directory, paving the way for the next phase: `A2_data_processing.ipynb`.
+This notebook processes the gathered data into two primary datasets:
-- `card_prices_data.xlsx` with Pokémon card prices for various grades
+- `card_prices_data.xlsx` containing prices across various card grades.
-- `card_data_grade.xlsx` with a population report, which we'll leave for another adventure (not used in the analysis).
+- `card_data_grade.xlsx` focusing on the population report for these grades, though this dataset takes a backseat in our analysis.

-🌟 **Shortcut:** If you wish to skip the spell casting and go straight to the treasure, download both `.xlsx` files directly from the repository.
+**For those inclined to skip the data collection saga and dive straight into the treasure trove of data, the aforementioned `.xlsx` files are ready for download directly from the repository.**

-⚠️ **Caution:** Running the code might replace existing treasures unless you rename your target folders or files.
-This is usually done with a simple wave of your wand (function parameter/input).
+A word of caution: launching these scripts may overwrite existing data unless you rename the destination folders or files via a simple parameter adjustment in the functions.

-📈 The **stocks data** potion can be prepared by running `Data_stocks.py`, found not in any dungeon but right at the entrance of our repository.
-Brewing this potion creates a dataset named `^GSPC_output.csv`.
+The **stocks data** journey begins with `Data_stocks.py`, conveniently located at the repository's entrance.
+Executing this script will yield a dataset named akin to `^GSPC_output.csv`.

-## 🧙‍♂️ Data Processing
+## Data Processing

-After gathering your data treasures, or if you've already got some in your bag, head over to the main site of our repository to continue the quest.
-Your first task is to find and run `Data_processin_R.ipynb` to generate datasets rich with observations.
-The incantation (parameter) for observations per year can be altered; the default is 200.
+With the data in hand, or if you're starting with pre-existing datasets, the main repository page is your next destination.
+The quest continues with `Data_processin_R.ipynb`, designed to generate datasets enriched with the most observations per year (defaulting to 200).

-Next, summon `Data_processing_2.ipynb` (crafted in Python, unlike its R sibling) to merge datasets of stocks/S&P500 with the Pokémon cards prices, creating a monthly frequency dataset.
-However, this potion lacks the power of hindsight (lagged variables)!
+Following this, `Data_processing_2.ipynb` (this time, a Python notebook) merges the datasets of stocks/S&P500 prices with Pokémon card prices, outputting a dataset of monthly frequency, albeit sans lagged variables.

-For a more powerful concoction, run `Data_processing_2_lagged.ipynb` **FIRST AFTER** successfully brewing `Data_processing_2.ipynb`.
-This final potion will be used as input for our analysis.
+To incorporate these crucial lagged variables into your analysis, `Data_processing_2_lagged.ipynb` must be run **AFTER** the successful completion of `Data_processing_2.ipynb`, culminating in the datasets destined for final analysis.

-🌟 **Pro Tip:** If you seek the final potions without the alchemy, download them in `.csv` form from the `lagged_merged_datasets_final` treasure chest!
+**Tip:** For those wishing to bypass the groundwork and access the final datasets directly, they are available for download in `.csv` format within the `lagged_merged_datasets_final` directory.

-## 📊 Data Analysis
+## Data Analysis

-To behold the magic yourself or replicate our enchantments, consult the following grimoires (**The Main Analyses Files** - Jupyter Notebooks with an R kernel featuring the whole analysis including visuals):
+To replicate our analysis or to simply peruse through our code, plots, and findings, the following R-kernel Jupyter Notebooks are at your service:

 - `ANALYSIS1_FINAL.ipynb`
 - `ANALYSIS2_FINAL.ipynb`